Esoteric programming language: Piet

 Piet is a language designed by David Morgan-Mar, whose programs are bitmaps that look like abstract art.
 The execution is guided by a "pointer" that moves around the image, from one continuous coloured region to the next.
 Procedures are carried out when the pointer exits a region.

 There are 20 colours for which behaviour is specified: 18 "colourful" colours, which are ordered by a 6-step hue cycle and a 3-step brightness cycle; and black and white, which are not ordered.
 When exiting a "colourful" colour and entering another one, the performed procedure is determined by the number of steps of change in hue and brightness.
 Black cannot be entered; when the pointer tries to enter a black region, the rules of choosing the next block are changed instead.
 If all possible rules are tried, the program terminates.
 Regions outside the borders of the image are also treated as black.
 White does not perform operations, but allows the pointer to "pass through".
 The behaviour of colours other than the 20 specified is left to the compiler or interpreter.

 Variables are stored in memory as signed integers in a single stack.
 Most specified procedures deal with operations on that stack, while others deal with input/output and with the rules by which the compilation pointer moves.

 Piet was named after the Dutch painter Piet Mondrian.
 The original intended name, Mondrian, was already taken by an open-source statistical data-visualization system.

-Rockstar

-Rockstar is a computer programming language designed for creating programs that are also hair metal power ballads created by Dylan Beattie.

 Shakespeare

-Shakespeare is designed to make programs look like Shakespearean plays.
+Shakespeare Programming Language (SPL) is designed to make programs look like Shakespearean plays.
 For example, the following statement declares a point in the program which can be reached via a GOTO-type statement: